MOVE: Effective and Harmless Ownership Verification via Embedded External Features: The Proposed Method

 and `CAT' is the concatenate function.
 Note that the dimensions of $A_V(\bm{x}, \bm{x}')$ and $A_V(\bm{x}, \bm{x}')$ are both $(1, K \times N)$.
-In this paper, we adopt five widespread transformations, including 1) identical transformation, 2) horizontal flipping, 3) translation towards the bottom right, 4) translation towards towards the right, and 5) translation towards the bottom, for simplicity.
+In this paper, we adopt five widespread transformations, including \textbf{1)} identical transformation, \textbf{2)} horizontal flipping, \textbf{3)} translation towards the bottom right, \textbf{4)} translation towards the right, and \textbf{5)} translation towards the bottom, for simplicity.
+Intuitively, these transformations should make some change in predicted probabilities but not so much that leading to misclassification.
 We will discuss the potential of using other transformations in our future work.

 Once $\mathcal{D}_c$ is obtained, the meta-classifier $C_{\bm{w}}$ is trained by